Last week, Keto Fathead Bread came to mind when Mrs. CBB wanted to make keto bagels.

 - Preheat your oven to 350 degrees

-- In microwave-safe, medium-sized bowl add the shredded mozzarella cheese and softened cream cheese cubes.
+- Add the shredded mozzarella cheese and softened cream cheese cubes in a microwave-safe, medium-sized bowl.

-- Microwave the cheese mixture on high until melted completely for about 2 minutes.
+- Microwave the cheese mixture on high until melted entirely for about 2 minutes.

 - Move fast

-- Start by mixing the cheese up while it’s hot and pouring it into the dry mixture bowl.
+- Mix the cheese while it’s hot and pour it into the dry mixture bowl.